MicrosoftDocs/edge-developer/microsoft-edge/web-platform/ad-selection-api.md

 As a seller operating a supply-side platform or a buyer operating a demand-side platform, use this guide to:
 * Test the Ad Selection API on your site.
 * Sign up for the Ad Selection API limited preview.
-* Register for the Origin Trial.
+* Register for the origin trial for the Ad Selection API.<!-- todo: merge w/ above -->
-* Complete API attestation.
+* Complete API attestation.<!-- todo: * Publish your attestations JSON file. -->
-* See the Ad Selection API and its usage, and deploy your services to Azure.
+* See the Ad Selection API and its usage, and deploy your services to Azure.<!-- todo: * See the Ad Selection API documentation.  * Deploy your services to Azure. -->
 * Set up an evaluation environment with a supported cloud provider.
-* Prepare all needed UDF functions and be able to work with Edge Web API.
+* Prepare all needed User-Defined Functions (UDFs) and be able to work with Edge Web API.<!-- todo: correct name of API? -->

 <!-- ====================================================================== -->